developer-zebra/developer-zebra-site/src/enterprise-keyboard/3-9/guide/settings/index.md

 ### Custom Key Layouts

-EKB 3.2 (and later) supports the use of custom key layouts created with [Enterprise Keyboard Designer](/ekd) (EKB Designer or EKD), a free GUI tool for Windows-based systems that provides control over fonts, images, key codes, layout transparency and many other layout properties.
-As many as 20 custom layouts (see below) can be deployed to devices and **displayed programmatically using Android intents or DataWedge 7.4.44 (or later)** when specific input situations arise.
+EKB 3.2 (and later) supports the use of custom key layouts created with [Enterprise Keyboard Designer](/ekd) (EKB Designer or EKD), a free GUI tool for Windows-based systems that provides control over fonts, images, key codes, layout transparency and many other layout properties. **As many as 20 custom layouts (see below) can be deployed to devices and displayed programmatically using Android intents or DataWedge** when specific input situations arise.

+#### Support Notes

+* DataWedge 7.4.44 (or later) is required to use custom layouts.
+* **DataWedge configuration of custom key layouts is <u>not supported on TC21 and TC26</u>**.
+Please use [EKB intent APIs](../apis) to enable, set and show custom EKB layouts.

 <img alt="" style="height:350px" src="EDK_sample_layouts.png"/>